 Under Payment Information, select a payment method to pay for the certificate:

 The Deposit link takes you to another page inside your CertCentral account.
 Any information entered in the request form will not be saved.

-Read through the agreement and check I agree to the Certificate Services Agreement.
+Read through the agreement and check I agree to the Master Services Agreement.

 Demonstrate control over the domain on your order